jrosen48/utk-homepage/content/about.md

 ### Peer-Reviewed Journal Articles

+Blondel, D. V., Sansone, A., Rosenberg, J. M., Yang, B. W., Linennbrink-Garcia, L., Schwarz-Bloom, R. D. (in press).
+Development of an online experiment platform (Rex) for high school biology. *Journal of Formative Design for Learning*.

 Henriksen, D., Mehta, R., & Rosenberg, J. M. (in press).
 Supporting a creatively focused technology fluent mindset among educators: Survey results from a five-year inquiry into teachers’ confidence in using technology. *Journal of Technology and Teacher Education*

 Xu, R., Frank, K. A., Maroulis, S., & Rosenberg, J. M. (in press).
 Konfound: A Stata module to quantify robustness of causal inferences. *The Stata Journal*. https://www.stata-journal.com/ (*Nb.
 Software-related publication*)